gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- The interviewer can only make an evaluation on your suitability for the job based on the things you *say*.
 	- If you don't say your thought process aloud, then the interviewer doesn't know what you know.
 	- Practice saying everything you know about a topic, even details you think might be irrelevant.
+	- Write pseudo code for your coding solution so you don't have to hold everything in your head.

 - **Reduce cognitive load**
 	- If the infrastructure is complicated, draw up what you think it looks like.